acafourek/maidstone/wp-content/plugins/taxonomy-images/readme.txt

 == Upgrade Notice ==

+= 1.0 =
+Fixed full image size sometimes not being returned.
+Prepare plugin structure for term meta compatibility.

+= 0.9.7 =
+Remove use of deprecated `image_resize` function.
+Bump minimum WordPress version to 3.5.

+= 0.9.6 =
+Fixed issue where if no terms have images but 'having_images' is false, nothing would be returned (props Matt).

+= 0.9.5 =
+Fix loading of admin stylesheet when editing terms in WordPress 4.5

 = 0.9.4 =
 Fix for taxonomy names that may contain characters other than lowercase and underscores (e.g. uppercase).